Skip to main content

 • solid organ transplantation

-• therapy with severely immunosuppressing agents (e.g., alkylating agents, antimetabolites, radiation, tumor necrosis factor inhibitors, high-dose corticosteroids, treatment for graft-versus-host disease or receiving immunosuppressive therapy for an autoimmune disease with immunodeficiency as a clinical component)
+• therapy with severely immunosuppressing agents (e.g., alkylating agents, antimetabolites, radiation, tumour necrosis factor inhibitors, high-dose corticosteroids, treatment for graft-versus-host disease or receiving immunosuppressive therapy for an autoimmune disease with immunodeficiency as a clinical component)

 • Neonates and infants < 1-year-old